The White Museum

 As I was conducting the artwork input at Capri Palace I met Arnaldo Pomodoro.
 I invited him for a visit and I suggested a collaboration.
 The setting of the majestic “Sea Shores” was born, a wall long forty meters, towering and three-dimensional that the maestro created for the entrance wall.
 A creation that was destined to last a long time due to its location, as Pomodoro himself said, "it belongs more to the outdoor territory than to the hotel."
 It seems to me that The Sea Shores represents a kind of openness to the territory of the "Castle Gates."
 It is also an opportunity to offer an emotional impact proving that art and beauty cannot have barriers, but can become part of everyday life for everyone.

 Following my quest to find the "Best" and beauty did not stop, but it is also aimed at enhancing food and crafts.
 I felt the increase of the need to recover the best of our traditions, that Capri and the Italian territory could offer, so rich and various.
-I turned the big store near the hotel into a real laboratory to view where the artists create unique, hand made and personalized items with the brand Capri Touch and Mariantonia.
+I turned the big store near the hotel into a real laboratory to view where the artists create unique, hand made and personalized items with the brand Capritouch.
 Linen garments, cashmere stoles, accessories, the famous sandals with coloured strips that Jacqueline Kennedy wore during her stay on the island.
 There are designer items, artistic ceramics and photographs.
-It's a bit like being at Liberty in London, but with more highly qualified artists at work, accommodating the needs of everyone.
-The brand Mariantonia is a collection of the best food products on today’s market, well known because of continuous research for our food.
-Because food is art.
+It's a bit like being at Liberty in London, but with more highly qualified artists at work, accommodating everyone's needs.

 The art, hospitality, architecture, design, food, music and crafts are part of every culture and experiences that belong to me and that gave me life.
 These different expressions of man are like the branches of a tree sitting in the Grand foliage of the White Museum.
 In a world that changes and evolves quickly and offers media communication and new digital reality becomes important to maintain a strong tie with tradition in order to be as innovative as Capri Palace has always been.